MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-supplemental-package.md)]

 After you've successfully installed the operating system, you're ready to set up and run the deployment tool.
-This method of deployment leads you through a guided, UI experience to create a configuration (answer) file interactively that is saved.
+This method of deployment leads you through a guided UI experience to create a configuration (answer) file interactively that is saved.

 You can deploy both single server and multi-node clusters using this procedure.